 Thanks to research in the field of joint health, we now have substances of natural origin that are an absolute ‘powerhouse’ for the joints of dogs spending a holiday in the mountains.

 We are talking about substances, such as chondroitin sulphate and glucosamine, capable of nourishing and strengthening cartilage put to the test by demanding movement.
-But we are also talking about unique substances that increase the stability of joints under stress, improving energy reserves and muscle performance.
+However, we are also referring to unique substances that enhance joint stability under stress, thereby improving energy reserves and muscle performance.

 Another beneficial substance is SOD (superoxide dismutase).
 This enzyme represents the tissue’s primary antioxidant defence.
 Therefore, its supplementation is essential to meet the increased antioxidant demands of joint tissue during physical exertion.